langonej/tekx/index.rst

 .. note::

+  Welcome to our inaugural hackathon!
 Due to resource limitations, many labs are designed to be completed as a group.
 The Overview section of each lab will indicate whether the lab should be completed once per group/cluster or if it can be performed individually. **Do Not Start Labs Before Electing a Team Lead and Consulting Your Team Coach**

 Following presentations on Tuesday, you will have approximately 4 hours to complete the **Required Labs**.